theohbrothers/Get-DuplicateContact/README.md

 A script to locate duplicate or non-duplicate contacts between two `.csv` contact lists.

 It is not just restricted to contacts as the project name implies, but really can compare between any two `.csv` lists.
+In fact you can use `.json` and `.xml`, just change the `ConvertFrom-Csv` to `ConvertFromJson` and `ConvertFrom-Xml` respectively.

 ## Notes